 - Sixth Ranger: While he's one of the two first playable characters in the prologue, Trevor only meets up with Michael and Franklin after the Jewel Store Heist.

 - Small Name, Big Ego: The self-proclaimed CEO of "Trevor Phillips Enterprises", which by the start of the game is simply a drug/gun-running operation consisting of him, Ron, Wade, and Chef.
 His listed occupation on his LifeInvader page is "International CEO".

-- Smarter Than You Look: Despite his ugly, disheveled appearance and psychotic behavior, Trevor is actually very intelligent and clever.
+- Smarter Than You Look: Despite his ugly, disheveled appearance and psychotic behavior, Trevor is actually very observant and cunning.

 - Sophisticated as Hell: Combining very pronounced violent tendencies with a surprisingly vast vocabulary, this should come as no surprise.

 - Sore Loser: While he's playing golf, there's at least a Precision F-Strike when he gets a bogey.
 And he always insults the winner after the game.